Good luck finding Ireland's rare Shamrock car

-There once was a car from Castleblaney, and, believe it or not, it was called the Shamrock.
-That’s not the start of a bad imerick.
-It’s true.
+There once was a car from Castleblayney, and, believe it or not, it was called the Shamrock.

-The car was the brainchild American investors who planned to build them on the Emerald Isle and export thousands of them to the United States.
-Sound familiar?
+The car was the brainchild American investors who planned to build them on the Emerald Isle and export thousands to the United States.

-But instead of the stainless steel time machine that was the DeLorean, the 1959-era Shamrock was a fiberglass-bodied, two-door, five-passenger convertible with big American tailfin style wrapped around the engine and chassis of a wee Austin A55, which was a leprechaun of a car, at best.
+However, instead of the stainless steel time machine that was the DeLorean, the late 1950s-era Shamrock was a fiberglass-bodied, two-door, five-passenger convertible with big American tail-fin style wrapped around the engine and chassis of a wee Austin A55, which was a leprechaun-sized car, at best.

 The result was an ungainly, overweight, underpowered creation that was born unlucky.
 The company ran out of green before the $2,495 machine could go into full production.

 CLICK HERE TO SIGN UP FOR THE FOX NEWS AUTOS NEWSLETTER